vyos/vyos-documentation/docs/vpn.rst

   set vpn l2tp remote-access authentication mode <local|radius>

 In addition one or more RADIUS_ servers can be configured to server for user authentication.
-This is done using the `radius-server` and `key` nodes:
+This is done using the `radius server` and `radius server key`
+nodes:

 .. code-block:: sh

-  set vpn l2tp remote-access authentication radius-server 1.1.1.1 key 'foo' set vpn l2tp remote-access authentication radius-server 2.2.2.2 key 'foo'
+  set vpn l2tp remote-access authentication radius server 1.1.1.1 key 'foo' set vpn l2tp remote-access authentication radius server 2.2.2.2 key 'foo'

 .. note:: Some RADIUS_ severs make use of an access control list who is allowed to query the server.
 Please configure your VyOS router in the allowed client